Restore

 Restore Errors and the Retry Flow

-GRAX Point in Time Restore allows a user to retry an execution using just the failed records.
-This creates a new Point in Time Restore execution with this subset of data as the restore seed.
+GRAX Restore allows a user to retry just the failed records.
+This creates a new Restore execution with this subset of data as the restore seed.